What is a Fertility Assessment?

 “It’s a good idea to get tested if you are under the age of 35 and have been trying to get pregnant for a year or more, if you are over the age of 35 and have been trying to get pregnant for 6 months or more, or if your menstrual cycles are irregular.”

-Just a few simple tests can tell provide you with important information about your fertility.
+By performing a few simple tests, you can find out important information about your fertility.
 During your consultation, your doctor will help you decide which tests will be most beneficial for you.
-Here are a few common tests you might want to consider with your doctor:
+Here are a few common tests you might want to consider with your doctor

 - Semen Analysis: a basic fertility test for males that assesses the levels of healthy and normal sperm.
 Often this test is overlooked until female tests are complete, but it should be done early on in the evaluation process if there is a male partner involved, as almost half of all known causes of infertility are due to a “male factor”.
 Learn more about our Semen Analysis services

 - Day 3 Follicle Stimulating Hormone (FSH) and Anti-Mullerian Hormone (AMH): hormones that serve as a marker of ovarian reserve.